admin-shell-io/aasx-package-explorer/src/Notes_V3.md

 * ImageMap does not display anything without background image
 * AasxPluginBomStructure still old plugin interface
 * for AnnotatedRel: check SelectAdequateEnum() for allowed elems
+* change file repo format with unsynchronized AAS/ AssetIds, its stupid
+* DocuShelf / Double click in WPF does not work

+* AREL NOT SHOWN!!

 * solve MANY issues marked with #if TODO